Galaxy Phase-Space Density Data Preclude that Bose-Einstein Condensate be the Total Dark Matter: Gravitationally bounded Bose-Einstein condensates of finite size

-The treatment we presented here is {\bf independent} of the particle physics model describing the DM particle and applies to all DM BEC.
-All the results found here only follow from the gravitational interaction of the particles, their bosonic nature and the robust DM observational constraints from the average DM density $ \rho_{DM} $ and the DM phase-space density $ Q $.

-So far, we have here considered homogeneous BEC i.e. a BEC in all the space.
-Gravitationally bounded BEC's with a finite size $ R $ can also exist.That is to say, a two phase situation in which the BEC is inside the radius $ R $ and the normal phase is outside.
-This gravitationally bounded BEC can be considered as the final stationary state, dynamically produced by a gravitational BEC phase transition.
 The results provided by this gravitational BEC study are robust irrespective of any particular particle physics model.
 A gravitationally bounded object formed by a BEC can be obtained by equating the bosonic quantum pressure and the gravitational pressure.

 { 0.2cm}

 The BEC quantum pressure is the flux of the quantum momentum, $ P_Q = n \; v \; p $, $ p $ being the minimum momentum from the Heinsenberg principle $ p \sim \hbar/R $ and $ n = \rho/m $ is the number density of particles.
 Therefore, \be P_Q= \rho \; \left(\frac{\hbar}{R \; m} \right)^2= \frac3{4 \; \pi} \; \frac{\hbar^2 \; M}{R^5 \; m^2} \; , \ee where $ \rho = (3 \; M)/(4 \; \pi \; R^3) $ and $ M $ is the mass of the BEC.